DevSecTim/blog/content/profile.md

 draft: false
 ---

-Hi 👋, I’m **Tim Jones**, a Belfast-based Cloud, DevOps & DevSecOps Consultant with a PhD in Computer Vision and a long-standing fascination with emerging technology.
+Hi 👋, I’m **Tim**, a Belfast-based Cloud, DevOps & DevSecOps Consultant with a PhD in Computer Vision and a long-standing fascination with emerging technology.
 I've been around the block in work at this point so I am in an architecture role, and although I love the big-picture perspective and solving real-world business problems, I'm also a proud nerd at the core.

-## ☀️ By Day...
+## ☀️ By Day

 - **Cloud & DevSecOps Strategy**
   Helping organisations align tech goals with business objectives, and building security into their pipelines from day one.